 Leaked images appearing in Google search results can seriously affect your personal and professional reputation.
 Even if the images were shared without your consent or are outdated, they can linger online and feel like a violation of your privacy.
 Fortunately, there are actionable steps to remove these images from search results and reclaim control over how you or your business are perceived.

-Leaked content refers to any information that someone releases to the public without permission.
-This can include any personal or professional information, but today we will focus on intimate content like images or videos leaked online.
+Leaked content refer to any personal or professional information that someone releases to the public without permission.
+Today we will focus on leaked intimate content, which can include nude, partially nude, sexually explicit, or otherwise private images or videos.

 Sharing intimate photos or videos has become more common in recent years.
 As many as one-third of Americans have sent a nude photo at least once.
 Of those, nearly 3/4 of Americans found that someone leaked the images without their permission.